PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 runner.
 Replace seven direct owner calls with seven stable IDs without changing the 120 effective-call total.
 Validate sequentially, commit and push only, and do not create or reopen a pull request.

+## Channel-shuffle/gather orchestration extraction: completed state

+`passes/channel_shuffle_gather_orchestration.py` now owns a frozen `ChannelShuffleGatherContext` plus stable leading, base, default, post, and seven-owner union ID sequences.
+A single selector composes two independently optional leading owners, the unconditional two-owner base, and the optional three-owner post group.
+Focused parameterization covers all eight boolean combinations, so a policy combination unused by current callers cannot silently change order or argument contracts.

+Every invocation build creates one fresh `ModelIRPassStateScope` for the context's main ModelIR/layout and shares it across all selected owners.
+The historical helper is a one-call delegate retaining keyword-only defaults `True`, `True`, and `False`, and forwards every switch explicitly.
+Its direct full-plus-post and late-base callers, exact keyword forms, and all four direct boundaries remain unchanged. `LayoutRecoveryContext` still stores the helper itself, and its argument-free invocation continues to select the default four- owner policy.

+Architecture accounting imports the seven-owner union.
+Seven direct owner calls moved out of the lowerer and became seven stable IDs, leaving the total at 120 effective ordered calls.
+Existing independent layout-transpose and other orchestrated gather/fanout occurrences remain separately counted.
+The full- plus-post efficiency fixture now invokes the explicit phase with no layout state and still observes one graph-index refresh.

+Sequential implementation validation completed as follows:

+- focused all-policy contracts, delegate, callback, and boundaries:
+  `22 passed in 0.82s`;
+- focused channel-shuffle/gather, layout-recovery, and ordered architecture:
+  `276 passed in 22.70s`;
+- pass efficiency: `30 passed in 0.62s`;
+- central lowerer core smoke plus TensorFlow-import-blocked optional boundary:
+  `43 passed in 12.05s` (`32` plus `11`);
+- focused Ruff formatting/lint, Python compilation, and whitespace checks: passed.
+The lowerer still reports exactly the same two pre-existing F401 findings and no new unused import.

+No real-model conversion or broad corpus suite ran.
+Public APIs, CLI behavior, artifacts, dependencies, corpus exclusions, operation-count tiers, all eight policy combinations, runtime order, caller multiplicity, callback wiring, boundaries, shared-scope semantics, and TensorFlow isolation are unchanged.
+PR #952 remains closed, and no pull request was created, reopened, or updated.

+At restart, inventory the remaining inline post-lowering helper clusters and select the smallest bounded cluster whose caller policies and target ModelIR forms can be fully characterized.
+Preserve separate characterization and implementation checkpoints, sequential validation, minimal real-model conversion, commit and push only, and do not create or reopen a pull request.